How did you get started making?

 After I identified my life’s mission fifteen years ago, to build the next generation of skilled technicians, I have been implementing workforce development initiatives, helped set up a private technical training company, worked under a Department of Labor Grant to audit the technical curriculum, and developed strategies for national security to ensure the economic viability of the Fort Bragg Regional Alliance in the aftermath of the recession.
 I have helped the Catawba Valley Metro Region (area around Hickory, NC) contend with the return of U.S. Manufacturing and the need to fill over 3000 technical and industrial jobs.
 In Guilford County, I was asked to help set up partnerships with area community colleges and industry to develop short course offerings that enable those in job markets to up skill their capabilities and fill the areas of machining, welding, aviation, and other in demand opportunities.
-After transitioning my role at Forge Greensboro to an Executive Director position, the role changed and freed me up to consult and support makerspaces around the country like Newton Conover Middle School, Makerspace CT, Make Nashville, NASA Langley, and numerous others.
+After transitioning my tasks at Forge Greensboro to the Executive Director, I was then freed up to consult and support makerspaces around the country like Newton Conover Middle School, Makerspace CT, Make Nashville, NASA Langley, and numerous others.
 Together, we connect and support manufacturing goals to grow and acquire technical talent.
 I have hosted at least two dozen job fairs and have helped employers locate thousands of employees.

 What’s your favorite thing you’ve made?

 A difference in fighting the skills and maintenance crisis by helping our youth calibrate their aspirations to current and future needs of employers.
 Because of the Maintenance Crisis Songs, people around the world are now considering careers in maintenance.